 - Measure your kiddos.

 I made one other mistake that I didn’t think about until we went to hang it.
-When this is hanging on the wall, it doesn’t represent the actual measurements because the baseboard is in the way.
+When the growth chart is hanging on the wall, it doesn’t represent the actual measurements because the baseboard is in the way.
 So the one 1′ mark is actually about 15″, the 2′ mark is about 27″ and so on.

 If that is something that will really bother you, I recommend starting the ruler at the 2′ mark so you’re able to hang the board 2′ off the ground.
 Of course, this will vary depending on the size of your baseboards.

-Overall, I’m happy with how it turned out!
+Overall, I’m happy with how the growth chart turned out!
 It wasn’t as simple as I thought it was, mostly because I tried to rush it and didn’t really think it all the way through, but that’s the story of my life these days.
+I bet this is a lot easier if you’re getting adequate sleep and your brain functions properly.
 It’s almost impossible to devote my full attention to anything these days so I’m glad I could salvage my mistakes instead of leaving a half finished project around until I finally just threw it away.